Antarctica's Ross Sea Cruises

 Nature so grand there are no words to describe it!

 One of the most remote places on Earth and one of the last pristine ecosystems.
 Wildlife abounds during these brief summer months: expedition cruise from New Zealand and encounter Emperor and Adélie penguins, Snow Petrels, Southern Fulmars and many more species of bird; and enjoy magnificent whale watching opportunities including Minke, Orca, Southern Right that feed in these nutrient-rich waters.
 Discover massive penguin rookeries and colossal ice shelves, visit McMurdo Station and Scott Base, and venture to the historic huts of Shackleton and Scott.
-Each day is an epic adventure of discovery - as seen on slow TV documentary Go Further South.
+Each day is an epic adventure of discovery - as seen on documentary travel shows Go Further South and Antarctica from Above.

 Whether you’re a birder, photographer, wildlife enthusiast, or simply an adventurous spirit, these expeditions offer an unparalleled travel experience.

 SUITE DEALS PROMOTION: Save 20% on Heritage Suites and 15% on Worsley Suites on our 9 Jan 2024 and 4 Feb 2024 Ross Sea expeditions.